 If you’re profitable and have systems, you might be a franchise candidate.
-But, there are numerous other factors to consider.
-A quality feasibility study, sound strategic planning, and the establishment of sound franchise relationships at the outset are all key components to getting your franchise concept off on a good footing.
+But, there are other factors to consider.
+A quality feasibility study, sound strategic planning, and the ability to establish good interpersonal relationships are a must.